 - They will have more experience in the space to help you achieve success

 - They are likely to provide a greater selection of native integrations

 - They are receptive to meeting the needs and requests of their users

 By referring to the suggestions above, you should find it easier to create a shortlist of three or four different digital credentialing solutions to compare.
 You can then score each of the options to find the best fit for your requirements and be able to justify the investment to stakeholders.

-Interested in learning more about Accredible or would like to see the Accredible platform in action?
-Book a demo with our team or try the platform yourself with a free account.
+Interested in learning more about Accredible or would like to see the Accredible's digital certificate and digital badging platform in action?
+Book a demo with our team or try the platform yourself with a free trial.

 Download the Accredible Digital Credentials Feature Checklist to simplify the comparison process between Accredible and other digital credential platforms.
 To get the most out of this list, we recommend:

 - Highlighting the must-have features in the checklist

 - Marking the nice to have features in the checklist

 - Using your findings to inform decision-makers about the best platform for the business